Sicily: Flora and fauna

-Extinct Sicilian wolf.
-The subspecies reportedly went extinct due to human persecution in the 1920s, though there were several possible sightings up to the 1970s.
+The Sicilian wolf reportedly went extinct due to human persecution in the 1920s, though there were several possible sightings up to the 1970s.

 Sicily is an often-quoted example of man-made deforestation, which has occurred since Roman times when the island was turned into an agricultural region.
 This gradually dried the climate, leading to a decline in rainfall and the drying of rivers.
 The central and southwest provinces are practically devoid of forest.
 In Northern Sicily, there are three important forests; near Mount Etna, in the Nebrodi Mountains and in the Bosco della Ficuzza Natural Reserve near Palermo.
 The Nebrodi Mountains Regional Park, established on 4 August 1993 and covering 86000 ha, is the largest protected natural area of Sicily; it contains the largest forest in Sicily, the Caronia.
 The Hundred Horse Chestnut (Castagno dei Cento Cavalli), in Sant'Alfio, on the eastern slopes of Mount Etna, is the largest and oldest known chestnut tree in the world at 2,000–4,000 years old.

 Sicily has a wide variety of fauna.
 Species include the European wildcat, red fox, least weasel, pine marten, fallow deer, wild boar, crested porcupine, European hedgehog, common toad, Vipera aspis, golden eagle, peregrine falcon, Eurasian hoopoe and black-winged stilt.
 Roe deer were driven to extinction on the island.
 The Sicilian wolf (Canis lupus cristaldii) was an endemic wolf subspecies that was driven to extinction in the 20th century.
 During the Late Pleistocene, a species of dwarf elephant, Palaeoloxodon mnaidriensis inhabited the island, with its latest records on Sicily dating to around 20,000 years ago.

 The Riserva naturale dello Zingaro (Zingaro Natural Reserve) is one of the best examples of unspoiled coastal wilderness in Sicily.

 Marine Life of the Straits of Messina includes varieties of birds and marine life, including larger species such as greater flamingo and fin whale.

 Demographics

-As of 2024, 4.75 million people live in Sicily, making it the fourth most populated region in Italy.
+As of 2026, the population is 4,775,194, of which 48.9% are male, and 51.1% are female.
+Minors make up 15.7% of the population, and seniors make up 24.2%.

 In the first century after the Italian unification, Sicily had one of the most negative net migration rates among the regions of Italy because of the emigration of millions of people to Northern Italy, other European countries, North America, South America and Australia.
 Like the South of Italy and Sardinia, immigration to the island is very low compared to other regions of Italy because workers tend to head to Northern Italy instead, due to better employment and industrial opportunities.
-According to ISTAT figures from 2017, show around 175,000 immigrants out of the total 5,029,615 population; Romanians make up the largest immigrant community with more than 50,000, followed by Tunisians, Moroccans, Sri Lankans, Albanians, and others mostly from Eastern Europe.
-As of 31 December 2020, there were 186,195 foreigners resident in the region.
 As in the rest of Italy, the official language is Italian and the primary religion is Roman Catholicism.